 - willfully engaging in sexual intercourse or a lewd act with someone else, and

-- doing so in exchange for money or something else of value.2
+- doing so in exchange for money or something else of value, such as drugs or forgiving a debt.2

 Note that prostitution includes sex acts like: